Design Visually Rich Backgrounds Using This Simple Effect

-But background images can be tricky to work with.
-As the largest slide design element, full-slide background images often compete with instructional elements like text, graphics, and buttons.
+But background images can be tricky.
+As the largest slide design element, background images often compete with instructional elements like text, graphics, and buttons.

-Here’s an example of a full-slide background image that clearly competes with the on-slide text and character.
+Here’s an example of a full-slide background image that competes with the on-slide text and character.